 CLA Internship & Career Fair

 The CLA Internship & Career Fair connects CLA students across all 65+ majors with employers and organizations represented from many career field areas.
 Students can explore internship, volunteer, and full-time opportunities with employers who are hiring CLA students and recent alumni.
-This year, participants will experience the fair in a new way.
-The CLA Internship & Career Fair will be held virtually through the Career Fair Plus platform.
-By attending the fair in a virtual setting, students are able to avoid waiting in long lines, as well as schedule times to meet with employers in advance.
+The CLA Internship & Career Fair will be held virtually through the Handshake platform with in person support available for students.
+By attending the fair in a virtual setting, students are able to avoid waiting in long lines by scheduling times to meet with employers in advance.

 This event is open to all CLA students and recent alumni and is FREE to attend.

-Registration for the CLA Internship & Career Fair can be found on GoldPASS powered by Handshake.
+Registration for the CLA Internship & Career Fair is on Handshake.

-You can find more information about the CLA Internship & Career Fair and register on GoldPASS powered by Handshake — click on “Events” and then “Fair Search.”
+You can find more information about the CLA Internship & Career Fair and register on Handshake — click on “Events” and then “Fair Search.”
 Or go directly to the registration page.

-You can find more information about the CLA Internship & Career Fair and register on GoldPASS powered by Handshake, including pricing and registration deadlines.
+You can find more information about the CLA Internship & Career Fair and register on Handshake, including pricing and registration deadlines.

 The most significant thing I gained at the fair was simply the practice of networking and engaging with prospective employers.
 Attending such events successfully takes practice.